The following materials are modified from Chapters 3, 4, and 5 of Geocomputation with R by Robin Lovelace.

 library(spDataLarge) # spatial data

-library(geodata) # spatial data
+library(geodata) # spatial data2.
+Raster objects

 In this section we’ll learn how to create raster data objects by reading in data and how to do basic data manipulations.